datacarpentry/image-processing/episodes/03-skimage-images.md

 > ## Why not use `skimage.io.imshow()`
 >
->  The *skimage* library has its own function to display and image, so you might
+>  The *skimage* library has its own function to display an image, so you might
 > be asking why we don't use it here.
 It is certainly something you should be aware of
 > and may use as you see fit in your own code, but the details of what it will do to
 > display the image is currenlty in the process of change.
 Thus, calling `imshow()` off the